Why Do I Keep Getting a Charley Horse?

 Charley horses are a common pain that many people experience, especially after physical activity or during the night.
 These painful leg cramps typically occur in the calf muscles but can also affect other muscles in the body.

-At Precision Orthopaedic Specialties, with locations in Chardon, Chagrin Falls, Middlefield, and Geneva, Ohio, we specialize in treating muscle and joint problems.
-If you suffer from recurring muscle cramps or other symptoms like muscle weakness, leg swelling, or nerve damage, our team of experts can help you find relief and prevent future issues.
-Contact us today for a consultation!
+At Precision Orthopaedic Specialties, with locations in Chardon, Chagrin Falls, and Middlefield, Ohio, we specialize in treating muscle and joint problems.
+If you experience frequent muscle cramps or other symptoms like muscle weakness, leg swelling, or nerve damage, contact our team of experts today.

 A man holding his calf muscles in pain in Northeast Ohio.